 CEL Opportunities for English Students:

-3580F (formerly 3777FG) - Topics in Canadian Literature - Creativity and the Local
+English 3580F - Topics in Canadian Literature - Creativity and the Local

 This course explores the rich literary cultures of Southwestern Ontario.
 Through Community Engaged Learning projects, field trips to local cultural sites, and guest speakers, students will learn how creativity grows out of, interacts with and transforms this place, and will draw on their own creativity to support and contribute to local culture.
 Reaching back to the Regionalist movement in literature, performance, and visual art of the 1970s and extending to the present moment, readings, lectures, and activities will help students think about how local literature (and the institutions and activities that emerge from it) accesses the public and builds communities, relates people to the environment and landscape in which they live, connects the local to national and transnational cultures, retrieves and revalues hidden stories and histories, and represents a diversity of voices and values.
 3 hours, 0.5 course